Reflections on the Quarantine

 The Economic Cost

-It might be the most important argument because in the world we live in, the economy IS everything.
+In the world we live in, the economy IS everything.
 People can eat at a cheap cost because the food market is efficient, taxes allow to have the hospitals running, the schools and universities teaching and the army protecting the country.

 The Financial Cost

-As you could see though, people that owned restaurants and closed them got a stimulus check to help them live the time they were closed.
+People that owned restaurants and closed them got a stimulus check to help them live the time they were closed.
 Employees that couldn’t work got that too.
 However, these spendings were not accounted for in the yearly state budget, and so the state had to borrow money to give it.

 The Mental Cost